aer0ss/aerofs/docs/engineering/how-to/get-started.md

 Your public key is `$HOME/.ssh/id_rsa.pub`.
 Provide this file to [Drew](drew@aerofs.ccom) or [Matt](matt@aerofs.com) for further account provisioning.

+## Install Tunnelblick and get on the AeroFS VPN

+Ping Matt to provision you a VPN config bundle.
+You will need it to access most of the internal servers and build the project.

+See [VPN](../references/vpn.html), and in particular, follow the bit about setting up a new engineer/box.

 ## Register for Gerrit, our code review tool

 Log into `gerrit.arrowfs.org` using your @aerofs.com Google account.
 Choose a username and add your SSH key.
 When you've finished registering ask Weihan or Drew to add you to the 'Developers' group in Gerrit.